 According to the Administrative Measures for Approval and Record-filing of Foreign Investment Projects (外商投資項目核准和備案管理辦法) promulgated by the NDRC on 17 May 2014 and further revised on 27 December 2014, approval of the NDRC is required for foreign investment projects within the category of encouraged foreign investments with total investment amounting to US\$300 million or above, and projects within the category of foreign investments subject to restrictions (excluding real estate projects) with total investment amounting to US\$50 million or above.
 Real estate projects falling into the restricted category and other restricted projects with total investment (including capital increase) less than US\$50 million, as listed in the Foreign Investment Industrial Guidance Catalogue shall be approved by the provincial government.
-The encouraged projects requiring the PRC company holding (including relative shareholding) with total investment (including capital increase) less than US\$300 million, as listed in the catalogue for the guidance of foreign investment industries, shall be approved by the local government.
-The foreign investment projects other than those stated above shall be filed with the competent investment department of the local government for the record.
+The encouraged projects requiring the PRC company holding (including relative shareholding) with total investment (including capital increase) less than US\$300 million, as listed in the foreign investment industries, shall be approved by the local government.
+The foreign investment industries, shall be approved by the local government.
+The foreign investment for the record.

-On 22 November 2010, the General Office of the MOFCOM issued the Notice on Strengthening Administration of Approval and Record of Foreign-invested Real Estate Industry (商務部辦公廳關於加強外商投資房地產業審批備案管理的通知), which aims to implement the relevant rules promulgated by the State Council and to ensure the sound effect of controls on the real estate industry.
+On 22 November 2010, the General Office of the MOFCOM issued the Notice on Strengthening Administration of Approval and Record of Foreign-invested Real Estate Industry (商務部辦公廳關於加強 外商投資房地產業審批備案管理的通知), which aims to implement the relevant rules promulgated by the State Council and to ensure the sound effect of controls on the real estate industry.
 The MOFCOM addresses the following issues in that notice:

-the local department of commerce shall strengthen the supervision on the property projects with an inflow of foreign exchange.
+• the local department of commerce shall strengthen the supervision on the property projects with an inflow of foreign exchange.
 When reviewing the record materials, the local department of commerce shall focus on the re-check on the integrity of the documents relating to the land, including the materials to prove the transfer of land use right, such as the land use right transfer contract, and the land use right certificate;